esajaa/scripts-pelion-edge/README.md

-# scripts-gateway-ww
+# scripts-pelion-os-edge
-Build scripts and tools for the gateway-ww firmware images
+Build scripts and tools for the pelion-os-edge firmware images

 # creating an upgrade tarball